 Electrical Shock Injury Claims In The Workplace

-There are several occupations that present a higher risk of electrical shock accidents because they involve working directly with electrical equipment.
+There are several occupations that present a higher risk of electrical shock accidents at work because they involve working directly with electrical equipment.
 These may include but are not limited to:

 - Electricians and electrical maintenance workers;